jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 - The people who visit your or your companies homepage
 - Participants of meetings/gatherings.

-To find the right participants for your research, try to find out where those people are: users of a particular software can be found on mailing lists, forums and user meetings or events.
+To find the right participants for your research, try to find out where these people are: users of a particular software can be found on mailing lists, forums and user meetings or events.
 Young adults could be found via bulletin boards on on university or college campus.
 Retired people may be found in church congregation and retirement homes.